Skip to content

 • Nebbiolo is similar to an earthy Burgundy or Oregon Pinot Noir but with a bigger tannin bite.
 What’s a tannin?
 If you’re unfamiliar with it, it’s the thing that makes your lips pucker - like when you eat an unripe banana.
 Wines with tannins pair well with fatty things like meat, cheese, etc.

-It has a similar body to Pinot Noir and the same bright red fruit aromas like currant and red cherry with an added licorice note.
+It has a similar body to Pinot Noir and the same bright red fruit aromas and flavors like currant and red cherry with an added licorice note.
 Most of the Nebbiolo in the world is grown in Northern Italy, most famously in the regions of Barolo and Barbaresco.
 However, some less famous (and less expensive) Italian regions are also producing great Nebbiolos.

 • Grenache